kellyluo25/recollectives/_posts/2021-08-08-seasons-twenty-one.md

 I felt vacant.
 Hollowed out by the past year: one whole year.

 There are a few systematic phases to picking up new interests while the world warps in a different direction.
-I watched *Mare of Easttown*.
+I watched *Mare of Easttown* and couldn't recall the last time I felt so enthralled by a show week-to-week.
 Listened to *Sour*, repeatedly, as go the chronicles of teenage angst on a sonic warpath.
 I found myself eager to write again, but lost that eagerness as soon as we turned the corner on the solstice.
 I filled this incessant void called time by playing video games and revisited the Pokémon pals of my youth.
 I took up painting with watercolors, studied up on color theory, and revived pigments from pan-baked slumber with drops of water.